mmbman/Katagiri/1984-01-18-Blue-Cliff-Record-Case-51-Talk-2.md

 That is an opportunity you can know what the last word is.
 [It is] spoken to you.

-For this, it is not something you have to realize or you have to see something, or you have to know something.
+For this, it is not something you have to realize, or you have to see something, or you have to know something.
 You have to be present with it constantly, and don’t be surprised.
 Don’t be surprised, and don’t lose heart.
 Anyway, continually be there.

 #### 33:16